lipsia/BlueSTSDK_Android/README.md

     - 0x00 for a generic device
     - 0x01 is reserved for the STEVAL-WESU1 board
     - 0x80 for a generic Nucleo board
+    - 0x81 for a Nucleo board exporting remote feature

   You should use a value between 0x02 and 0x7F for your custom board, as values between 0x80 and 0xFF are reserved for ST Nucleo boards.